cinemascience/cinema_explorer/readme.md

 - If you are using it on a **system without connection to the internet**, you will need to install the external dependencies locally, per the instrucgtions below.

 ## A Note on Browser Security
 To use Cinema:Explorer, you must allow local file access.
-Do this in the following way:
+Do this in the following way, but be sure to reset these options when you are done:

 - **Firefox**
     - in ```about:config```, set ```privacy.file_unique_origin``` to **false**